froz42/ft_mallocator/README.md

 ![screenshot](/ressources/screenshot.png?raw=true)

 This tool allows you to test if **every** allocs in your project are protected.
-It also checks if an alloc fail: if you *free* every allocations.
+It also checks if an alloc fail: if you *free* every allocation.

-It also check leaks !
+It also checks leaks !

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-Here, you will see how to setup this tool in a example project.
+Here, you will see how to setup this tool in an example project.

 ### Prerequisites

-This is working out of the box on 42's VM.
+This is working out of the box on 42's dump.

 **You must compile using clang**

-If your are not on the VM you will need those installed on your system :
+At home, you will need those installed on your system :

 ```
 sudo apt install make clang